-Note: As of this post (2019) there is a living saint named Prahlad Jani (born 13 August 1929), an Indian “breathless” monk who has lived without food or drink since 1940 — nearly 80 years.
+Note: As of this post (2020) there is a living saint named Prahlad Jani (born 13 August 1929), an Indian “breathless” monk who has lived without food or drink since 1940–80 years.
 “Breathlessness” is literal: yogis stop breathing while in a trance.
-Swami Trailanga (1607-1887), who seldom ate but weighed 300 pounds, was known to meditate for days floating on the surface of the Ganges and for long periods underwater (Yogananda, p.
+Swami Trailanga (1607-1887), who ate very seldom but weighed 300 pounds, was known to meditate for days floating on the surface of the Ganges, and meditated for long periods underwater (Yogananda, p.
 455).
+See Austerity, self-mortification and miracles for a discussion of phenomena involving the body.

 Biur, West Bengal, India